Saracen Park

 Saracen Park or Ashfield Stadium, also known as Peugeot Ashfield Stadium for sponsorship reasons, is a stadium in Glasgow, Scotland.
-It is currently shared by Ashfield F.C. for football and the Glasgow Tigers for speedway.
-It has also previously been a venue for greyhound racing.
+It is currently home to Glasgow Tigers for speedway.
+It has also previously been a venue for greyhound racing and for Ashfield F.C. for football.
 The ground was originally opened for football in 1937.

 History

-Ashfield F.C. opened Saracen Park for junior football in 1937, and have played at the ground since.
+Ashfield F.C. opened Saracen Park for junior football in 1937, and played at the ground until 2022.
 Located in the Possilpark area of Glasgow, it was named after the adjacent Saracen Foundry.

 Speedway

 The first speedway team to race at Ashfield Stadium – as it is known for racing purposes – were the Ashfield Giants between 1949 and 1953.
 After the Giants went out of business, the track was adapted for greyhound racing, which was staged at Ashfield from 1956 until 1998.
 Speedway returned to the stadium in 1999 when the Glasgow Tigers relocated from Shawfield Stadium.